Sven65/handlebars-hot-reload/README.md

   -s, --saveOutput    Whether to save the created html output to the same
-                      directory as the template, this will override the -o / --outputPath option             [boolean] [default: false]
+                      directory as the template, this will override the -o / --outputPath option             [boolean] [default: false] -m, --module        A js file to load helpers from                    [string]
 ```

 ## Author